LLM Poisoning

 So if anyone can point me to a Twitter plug-in that can publish my tweets once a week, let me know.

 Image from Wikimedia, assumed allowed under Fair Use.
-Image from the Vatican Virgil, a 5th century manuscript of poems by Virgil.
+Image from the Vatican Virgil, a 5th-century manuscript of poems by Virgil.

 Linux Firewall With Comcast